horw/open-telemetry-slides/open-telemetry-slides.md

 </div>

 <!--
-Tail sampling is much harder.
+Tail sampling is much representative.

+click*

 It gives you the option to sample your traces based on specific criteria derived from different parts of a trace, which isn't an option with Head Sampling.

-In tail sampling, sampling occurs from the end after full information has been gathered, and only then do we consider whether to sample it or not.
+In tail sampling, sampling occurs on processed data, after full information has been gathered, and only then do we consider whether to sample it or not.
+In other words - tail sampling.

 For example, we can sample traces based on the following criteria: